 The prospect of defining how to design contemporary buildings to be sensitive additions to preservation districts is not easy.
-Meeting current space, functional, economic, and density needs -- supported and encouraged by the City of Santa Rosa's Downtown Station Area Specific Plan, zoning code policy, and by the Association of Bay Area Governments (ABAG) and MTC establishing Priority Development Areas, within established historic districts -- is the design challenge presented for 528 B Street.
+Meeting current space, functional, economic, and density needs -- supported and encouraged by the City of Santa Rosa's Downtown Station Area Specific Plan, Zoning Code policy, and by the Association of Bay Area Governments (ABAG) and MTC establishing Priority Development Areas, within established historic districts -- is the design challenge presented for 320 College Avenue.

-528 B Street is within the Downtown Opportunity Zone, which was established as a tax incentive partnership between the State of California, and City of Santa Rosa intended to spur community development, supporting investments in environmental justice, sustainability, climate change, and affordable housing.
+320 College Avenue is within the Downtown Opportunity Zone, which was established as a tax incentive partnership between the State of California, and City of Santa Rosa intended to spur community development, supporting investments in environmental justice, sustainability, climate change, and affordable housing.
 In this context, adding downtown units to the housing stock leads to more affordable housing opportunities, especially in areas within a 1/2 mile radius of the transit mall and the Downtown SMART station, a priority.

 The California Environmental Quality Act (CEQA) requires consideration of cultural resources during the environmental review process with an inventory of resources within a study area and an assessment of the cultural resources potentially affected by development.
-J. Longfellow's1 Historic Property Survey attached to this report has provided this consideration and CEQA Evaluation.
-That report provided with this application, defines the potential effect of the development on the St. Rose District and determines that the building built in 1969 is not eligible as a cultural resource.
+There is no Historic resource on the site, the property is not developed nor listed as a contributor to the District.
+This report determines that the property is not a contributor to the district and the building is not eligible as a cultural resource.